Has the government introduced a new offence of assault on shopworkers?

 As we develop this Government Tracker we’re keen to hear your feedback.
 We’ll be keeping the Tracker up to date and adding more pledges in the coming months.

-Is the government on course to introduce a new offence of assault on shopworkers?
+Has the government introduced a new offence of assault on shopworkers?

 Progress displayed publicly—so every single person in this country can judge our performance on actions, not words.